alandevine/HAROLD/functional_spec/functional_spec.md

 ##### Description

-Once the object is held, the arm will lift it, and move the object to an area with a *DM* printed onto a page, designating where the object will be placed.
+Once the object is held, the arm will lift it, and move the object to an area with a *DM*<sup>(8)</sup> printed onto a page, designating where the object will be placed.

 ##### Criticality